emersonbroga/Server-Backup/README.md

 AMAZON_S3_KEY="" # amazon s3 key (found on http://j.mp/1aoolBs)
 AMAZON_S3_BUCKET="`hostname`" # amazon bucket name to be created (default server hostname)
 ```

+tip: put this in your crontab to execute daily at 2 am
+crontab -e
+0 2 * * * . /PATH_TO/backup.sh

 thanks